Introduction to Bash File

 5. Copy a file

 The utility of this command is to copy the file to another location while keeping one at the original location.
-One uses this utility to keep a backup of the files so that an accidental deletion shouldn’t lead to major consequences.
+One uses this utility to keep a backup of the files so that an accidental deletion shouldn’t lead to significant consequences.

 Code: